penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 ✅ Test interactively in the frontend with *“Check now”*.
 ✅ Document the purpose and return type at the top of each script.

----

-### 11. Exercises for the reader

-1. Extend the GitHub example to also return **open issue count**.
-2. Modify the SSL script to alert when certificates use weak cipher suites.
-3. Adapt the Zabbix API script to list **unacknowledged problems only**.
-4. Create one Script item that returns both Zabbix host count and problem count in JSON, and build dependent items from it.

----

 ### 12. Summary